Tips on saving water during water shortage while staying healthy.

 Other water supplies

-Rainwater, bore water, etc – these may not be safe for drinking in areas with treated town supply.
+Rainwater, bore water, etc – these may not be safe for drinking in areas without treated town supply.
 River, lake or swimming pool water can be used for:

 - washing clothes